 Savings are easily quantifiable in use cases such as smart street lighting so it comes as no surprise that this has become commonplace in many municipalities across the globe.
 Smart parking, environmental monitoring and traffic management are but a few more examples of highly sought after solutions to manage urban growth economically.

 Public buildings are turned into “smart buildings” to save and manage consumption costs better.
 Waste management helps with route planning and resource management and water management eliminates wastage and increases quality.

 Additionally, using this data to provide useful information to authorities and citizens in real time is growing in popularity.

 Connectivity options are becoming more diverse so that IoT use requirements can be met adequately, both in terms of economics and technical capabilities.
 Cooperation between connectivity and IoT is the key element that will depict the efficiency of smart systems.

-If we look at smart vehicles for instance, mobility and access to high-bandwidth services is crucial, making a 3G/4G network favorable.
+If we look at smart vehicles, for instance, mobility and access to high-bandwidth services are crucial, making a 3G/4G network favourable.
 In other instances, however, where data is transmitted when triggered less often (e.g. CO2 monitors), a low throughput network is a more ideal connectivity option, making large wireless modules an impractical waste.

 Wireless access technologies can be fundamentally categorized along two dimensions—range and throughput— as depicted here: